Northwest Arkansas, home of the Razorbacks, is the signature region for scenic beauty that defines Arkansas as the Natural State.

-Northwest Arkansas is the signature region for scenic beauty that defines Arkansas as the Natural State.
-Beaver Lake, the Ozark Mountains, numerous rivers and streams are destinations for outdoor adventure in an area that also finds itself an international leader for business, education, sports, tourism and arts and culture.
+Beaver Lake, Table Rock Lake, the Ozark Mountains and numerous rivers and streams are destinations for outdoor adventure in an area that also finds itself an international leader for business, education, sports, tourism and arts and culture.

-Fayetteville is home of the Razorbacks, the University of Arkansas and the Walton Arts Center.
-The region fosters entrepreneurial spirit that founded such companies as Walmart and Tyson foods and was foundational in inspiring leaders such a William Fulbright and William Jefferson Clinton.
+Fayetteville is home of the University of Arkansas and the Walton Arts Center.
+Rogers is on the West Side of Beaver Lake, is home to the Walmart AMP music Pavilion and Bentonville is home to Walmart and the Crystal Bridges Museum of American Art.
+The region fosters an entrepreneurial spirit that founded such companies as Walmart and Tyson foods and was foundational in inspiring leaders such a William Fulbright and William Jefferson Clinton.